datastackacademy/data-engineering-101/week_1/ep2/system_setup.md

 <br/>

-**NOTE**: WSL users must install python under their WSL Ubuntu terminal.
+**NOTE**: WSL users must install Python under their WSL Ubuntu terminal.
 Follow the Ubuntu instructions below.
 You can additionally install on Windows itself if you prefer to have both.

 <br/>